 Our website GetAhead@Aston is a great source of information and advice.
-This ranges from academic support you can access at Aston to what it is like attending lectures.
+This ranges from academic support you can access at Aston such as Study Skills to what it is like attending lectures.
 You can also listen to Podcasts detailing the experiences of some of our students.
 Perhaps you would like to visit the University on one of our Open Days to get a real feel of what Aston University can offer.

-Whilst you are at Aston University studying you may find that you need extra financial support to cover your essential living costs.
-The Student Funds Administrator in the Hub Advice Zone may be able to offer you help with these costs via the Aston Support Fund.
+Sometimes you may find that you need extra financial support to cover your living costs.
+The Funds Administrator in the Hub Advice Zone may be able to offer you help with these costs via the Aston Support Fund.

 Please contact the Funds Administrator Patrick Coughlan in the Hub for further information or Telephone the Hub to make an appointment: 0121 204 4007

 This factsheet outlines the SFE financial entitlements young people from care will receive.
 This repayment calculator indicates what to expect when you graduate and start working.